celesq/Social-Media-Network/README.md

   - Like count
   - List of child reposts

-  This structure allows hierarchical reposting, quick traversal, and efficient deletion of subtrees.
+  This structure allows hierarchical reposting, efficient traversal, and full deletion of subtrees.

   ## Feed Generation
-  The feed merges the posts of a user and their friends, sorted by recency.
+  The feed merges the posts of a user and all their friends, sorted by recency.
-  Implemented with linked lists and efficient merging, ensuring linear-time operations even with large inputs.
+  Implemented using linked lists and priority-based merging for O(n) complexity relative to total posts.

   ## Clique Detection
-  The largest fully connected friend group is detected using the Bron–Kerbosch recursive algorithm.
+  The largest complete friend group is found using the **Bron–Kerbosch algorithm**.
-  The result includes the queried user and all mutually connected friends.
+  The algorithm identifies maximal cliques in the friendship graph, selecting the one that contains the queried user.

   ## Likes and Ratio
   Each post/repost maintains an internal counter for likes.
-  The `ratio` function compares the original post with all reposts, displaying which one has higher engagement.
+  The `ratio` command compares the original post with its reposts and displays the one with higher engagement.
-  In case of equality, the post with the lower ID is preferred.
+  In case of equality, the post with the smallest ID is preferred.

   ## Memory Management
-  All dynamically allocated structures (graphs, trees, lists) are freed at program termination.
+  All dynamically allocated data structures (graphs, trees, lists) are properly freed at program termination.
-  Valgrind checks confirm no memory leaks after extensive testing.
+  Valgrind testing confirms no memory leaks across 50+ automated scenarios.

   ## Modularity and Error Handling
-  Each major component (friends, posts, feed, users) is implemented in a separate C file.
+  Each major component (`friends.c`, `posts.c`, `feed.c`, `users.c`) is implemented in a separate source file.
-  The main file reads input commands using `fgets` and delegates execution.
+  The main function reads commands using `fgets` and delegates them to the correct handler.
-  Invalid commands are handled gracefully, printing descriptive error messages.
+  Invalid commands are ignored gracefully, with clear feedback to the user.

   ## Checker
-  A custom automated checker was implemented to validate functionality.
+  An automated checker was implemented to validate all functionalities.
-  It includes over **50 automated tests**, checking:
+  It includes over **50 tests** verifying:
-  - Graph correctness
+  - Graph connectivity
   - Repost tree structure
-  - Feed generation
+  - Feed correctness
-  - Ratio accuracy
+  - Ratio and like behavior
-  - Memory safety (validated with Valgrind)
+  - Memory stability under Valgrind

-  The checker supports both GUI and CLI versions:
+  The checker can be run in GUI or legacy mode: